logo

 Welcome to Portugal.
 You’ve landed in Lisbon—cobbled, coastal, full of color and corners to explore.
 Today’s a good day to stretch your legs, take in the view from one of the many shaded public terraces, and ease into the rhythm of the city with a slow coffee or a pastel de nata still warm from the oven.

 You’ve also arrived during the Festas de Santo António, Lisbon’s most beloved celebration.
 The streets are strung with paper streamers, the smell of grilled sardines fills the air, and neighborhoods like Alfama come alive with music, dancing, and small tables spilling into the alleys.
 It’s loud and local, joyful and a little chaotic—the kind of night where strangers become friends and the city feels like one big backyard party.
-Lose, or find, yourself in its maze of narrow cobblestone streets, where laundry flutters from balconies and the soul-moving melodies of Fado music, Portugal's version of the Blues, echo from hidden taverns.
-With each step, you’ll feel the pulse of authentic Lisbon.

 Image 0